-Toddler Program (18 months to 30 months) - Licensed for 20 children.
-Ration of teacher to child: 1: 5 20% mixed age grouping ie. Can accept 2 children under 18 months in each classroom.
+Toddler Program (18 months to 30 months) - There are 2 toddler program rooms each licensed for 10 children

+Total Licensed capacity for Toddlers: 20 children.
+Ration of teacher to child: 1:5 20% mixed age grouping ie. Can accept 2 children under 18 months in each classroom.
 We suggest 15 months and makes it easier if they are walking